How the OETT Happened

 The demand for a regular train in the Taieri Gorge for visitors to Dunedin to see this fascinating piece of country caused a major re-think of the Trusts activities and in 1986 planning for a regular train service was begun.
 This involved the building of a snack bar car and upgrading of some of the existing wooden carriages.
 The snack bar car was a first in many ways i.e. air conditioned, large panoramic windows and all steel constructed body.
 On the 21st February 1987 the first run of the Taieri Gorge Limited (TGL) to Pukerangi took place.
 It was officially sent on its way by the then Minister of Railways Richard Prebble.

-In 1989 the New Zealand Railways Corporation (NZRC) announced the closure of the Otago Central railway line beyond the Taieri sidings owing to a lack of freight traffic following the completion of the Clyde Dam.
-The Dunedin City Council then stepped in, purchasing the lease of the formation, tunnels and bridges from the 3.5 kilometre peg to Middlemarch in 1990, which it then leased to the OETT to run its trains.
+In 1989 the New Zealand Railways Corporation (NZRC) announced the closure of the Otago Central Railway line beyond the Taieri sidings owing to a lack of freight traffic following the completion of the Clyde Dam.
+The Dunedin City Council then stepped in, purchasing the lease of the formation, tunnels and bridges from the 3.5 kilometre peg to Middlemarch in 1990, which it then leased to the OETT to run passenger trains.
 The OETT continued to operate the Taieri Gorge Limited, now with its own locomotives (DJ class locomotives withdrawn by NZR in the same year) and paid staff but it needed a further $1m to fund its operations.
 A community appeal was launched by the OETT utilizing its volunteer membership in part to, raise $1.2m.

 Volunteers have always been the main stay of the OETT not only working on trains, but also their efforts during the “Save the Train Appeal”, the rehabilitation of carriages and one other area of volunteer activity, now long since forgotten, but it needs to be mentioned here.
 Hours and hours of work at weekends were put in by

-OETT volunteers in building stopping places in the gorge to allow passengers to alight from a train and enjoy the wilderness experience.
+OETT volunteers building stopping places in the gorge to allow passengers to alight from a train and enjoy the wilderness experience.
 These stopping places were considered vital by the OETT for the success of the TGL It was able to be put this in place after the 1990-line purchase lease.
 The stopping places built were:

 - Improvements at Hindon station and surrounds